0xSiXx/velas-chain/velas-fork/readme.md

-# Velas fork maintenance guide and tools
+# Exzo fork maintenance guide and tools

-Velas is a fork of Solana blockchain.
+Exzo is a fork of Solana blockchain.
 This document will describe how we treat code, and manage branches.

-## Velas releases
+## Exzo releases
 Solana has edge/beta/stable branches:
 - edge is only used on testnet;
 - beta is some kind of migration, early adoption of edge codebase to the mainnet;